ArchieLab/create_gps_maps/README.md

-Creates a "locations.gpx" file that can loaded onto the field team's GPS units.
+Creates a "locations.gpx" file that can be loaded onto the field team's GPS units.

 "create_gps_map.R" does not work on Macs.
 NEEDS FIX